 Hey there.
 My name is Ralena, but I also go by RaRa and Chili.
 I was born and raised in Colorado but have also lived in California and Washington D.C.
 I love traveling and getting lost.
 I’m an avid people watcher and storyteller, I love capturing the moments that others might miss, and I am absolutely more comfortable behind the camera than in front of it.

-I started taking photo classes when I was in high school.
-I learned with an old manual film camera and some rolls of black and white film.
+I started my photography journey when I was in high school.
+I learned with a film camera and some rolls of black and white film.
 Working with film in a dark room taught me about the elegance and simplicity of photos and photo processing.
-While I now mostly shoot digital, I try to stick to the simplicity of those darkroom techniques.
+While I now mostly shoot digital, I try to stick to the simplicity of those early darkroom techniques.
 I want to keep the integrity of the image and I want the images to speak for themselves.
 I continued taking photography classes in community college and went on to get a BA in creative writing, philosophy, and photography from Goddard College in Vermont.
-I received a Masters in Media Psychology and Social Change a few years ago from Fielding University.
+I received a Masters in Media Psychology and Social Change from Fielding University.